Niira Radia: PR Veteran

 In 2000 Ratan Tata, fresh from the failure to obtain a stake in Air India along with Singapore Airlines, decided to consolidate the public relations and advocacy functions for the Tata Group as a whole.
 Impressed by her smooth handling of the Singapore Airlines bilateral pact with India, Tata offered all 90 Tata Group accounts to Radia, who set up Vaishnavi Corporate Communications Pvt Ltd (VCCPL) in 2001 for public relations work.
 Apart from the Tata Group Radia also handled clients such as Unitech Group, Confederation of Indian Industry, Hindustan Construction Company and the GMR Group.

 From 2005 to 2009 Radia head-hunted a number of senior Indian bureaucrats.
-In 2005 she hired Satish Kumar Narula, former chairman, Airports Authority of India (AAI), who had retired in January 2004.
+In 2005 she hired Satish Kumar Narula, former chairman of the Airports Authority of India (AAI), who had retired in January 2004.
 He joined Vaishnavi Communications as a company director.
 Former secretary of the Department of Industrial Policy and Promotion (DIPP), Ajay Dua, former secretary, Ministry of Civil Aviation Akbar Jung, and former Secretary, Ministry of New and Renewable Energy, V. Subramanian, also joined Vaishnavi Communications for a brief period of four months each in 2009.

 In 2007, Radia incorporated Noesis Strategic Consulting Services Pvt.
 Ltd. with former Finance Secretary CM Vasudev and former chairman of the Telecom Regulatory Authority of India (TRAI), Pradip Baijal, as its founding members.
 In 2008 former TRAI member DPS Seth worked with Noesis as an advisor.
 Noesis' clients included Tata Teleservices, Tata Communications, Vedanta Resources, and the government of Oman.
 In 2008 Mukesh Ambani also decided to outsource all of Reliance Industries public relations and lobbying work to Radia, who set up Neucom Consulting just for this purpose.
 In 2009, the tapes formed the foundation of the 2G spectrum case in which the government was accused of selling scarce radio spectrum at throwaway prices to ineligible companies.
-The national auditor pegged potential revenue loss at ₹176,000 crore (₹1,760 billion).
+The national auditor pegged potential revenue loss at ₹1760 billion (₹1,760 billion).

 In 2011, following the Radia tapes controversy, Radia announced her exit from corporate lobbying and closed down Vaishnavi Communications.
 In 2012, she started a consulting firm called Pegasus International Advisory.
 In February 2012, the SC cancelled 122 2G licences.
 In 2010 India Today magazine sardonically named Niira Radia as the newsmaker of the year.